dylanbeattie/ipuzzler/README.md

 4. Start a dev server: `npm run dev`.
 5. Open the site in web browser: `http://localhost:3000/`.

 iPuzzler uses [vite](https://vitejs.dev), which means it has hot module replacement at dev time; edit any of the project files and your browser will automatically reload to show your changes.

+## Customising iPuzzler

+Want to ship a customised version of iPuzzler with different CSS or something?
+No problem.

+1. Clone the repo, and edit whatever you need
+    * The CSS for the component is built using [SASS](https://sass-lang.com), and is in `js/ipuzzler.scss`
+    * CSS is imported into the `renderer.js` module by Vite when you run or build the project.
+1. Run `npm run build`
+1. Look in `dist/js/` - you should find two files:
+    * `ipuzzler-0.0.0.js` - an ECMAScript module version of your customised iPuzzler
+    * `ipuzzler-0.0.0.umd.js` - a [UMD](https://github.com/umdjs/umd) version of your customised iPuzzler

+> The version number comes from an environment variable called `VITE_IPUZZLER_BUILD_VERSION`
+>
+> For local development, it's set to 0.0.0 via a `.env` file.
+For production builds, the GitHub Actions script uses the git tag associated with the release that's being built.

 ## Running Tests